What is a pituitary gland?

 Growth hormone-secreting tumours

 Over-production of growth hormones can cause a condition called acromegaly.
-This leads to abnormal growth and causes enlargement of the hands, feet, lower jaw and brows.
+In children, excess growth hormones will lead to an increase in height.
+In adults, once growth has stopped, the excess growth hormones lead to growth of soft tissues, causing enlargement of hands, feet and lower jaw.
 It can also lead to symptoms such as:

 • high blood pressure